no-more-secrets/parsco/README.md

 ```

 ### `space`
-This parser consumes one space (as in space bar)
+This parser consumes one space character (specifically, an ASCII
-character.
-Will fail if it does not find one.
+`0x20`).
+It Will fail if it does not find one.
 ```cpp
 parser<> space();
 ```
+If you want to parse zero-or-more spaces (as is common in
+parsing) then instead use the `parsco::blanks` parser.

 ### `crlf`
 This parser consumes one character that must be either a CR
-or LF, and Will fail if it does not find one.
+(carriage return) or LF (line feed), and will fail if it does not
+find one.
 ```cpp
 parser<> crlf();
 ```